rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

   servers with an SSL certificate and private key.

 - **HTTPS Redirect**: This feature enables you to configure a load balancer to redirect non-SSL HTTP traffic to SSL-secured HTTPS traffic.
-In order to use this feature and enable HTTPS redirects, you must configure your load balancers with SSL over port 443 and **Only Allow Secure Traffic**.
+To use this feature and enable HTTPS redirects, you must configure your load balancers with SSL over port 443 and **Only Allow Secure Traffic**.